Get help now Make a donation

 Is hoarding the same as OCD?

-You can experience both obsessive compulsive disorder (OCD) and hoarding disorder at the same time.
+You can experience both obsessive-compulsive disorder (OCD) and hoarding disorder at the same time.
 But experiencing hoarding disorder does not mean you have OCD.
 They are two different conditions.

 Because of this past cross-over, some OCD organisations still offer information on hoarding disorder.
+OCD Action also runs an online OCD and hoarding support group.

 Effects of hoarding